Treatment of funnel-shaped thoraxes with custom-made silicone prosthesis

 In case of coverage by the health insurance, our surgical fees amount to 2500 € possibly covered by your mutual insurance company.

-The implant is not covered by health insurance or by your health insurance company.
-Its cost varies between 1200 and 2300 euros depending on the design method chosen (casting or CAD).
+The implant is not covered by health insurance or your mutual insurance company.
+The cost is 2800 euros in May 2023.

 To learn more about the treatment of Pectus Excavatum on the Anatomik Modeling website, click here.